mlakmal/angular/README.md

 ### Feature File Names

   - Use consistent names for all components following a pattern that describes the component's feature then (optionally) its type.
+    * Append 'Ctrl' suffix for cotnroller file name
+    * Append 'Svc' suffix for data services that are using factory components.
+Excempt to this, if service or factory is used to define common feature in the application (ex: session handler, cookie helper etc...)
+    * Append 'Dir' suffix for any directive defined in the application.
+    * Append 'Filt' suffix for any filter defined in the application.
+    * Append 'Module' suffix for any module definition in the application.
+    * Append 'Config' suffix for any configuration initialization for given module in the application. ex: moduleNameConfig.js -> for app module appConfig.js
+    * Append 'Const' suffix for any constant definitions in module. ex: moduleNameConst.js -> for app module appConst.js

     *Why?*: Provides a consistent way to quickly identify components.